AxonC/university-sdi-project/documentation/trekstar-documentation.md

 * Class Diagram.
 * One of the data structures - stack.
 * A description of how cohesion and coupling have been considered in the class design.
-* An explanation of the internal data structures used and the reason of the choices.
 * A justification and explanation of how cohesion and coupling have been considered in the design.
 * An explanation of the planned architecture and the reason of the choices according to ATAM (follow step 4 and 5, i.e., identify possible architecture styles and choose one with respect to the identified utility tree, you need to explain the reason).
 * An explanation of any design pattern used.